-Berklee’s libraries and learning resources are available to all Berklee students, alumni, faculty, and staff.
-In addition to traditional library print and electronic material, these resources include personalized research assistance, in-depth technology training, clinics/workshops with leaders in the fields of contemporary music and the performing arts, and more.
+The Library services and facilities are available to all Berklee students, alumni, faculty, and staff.
+In addition to traditional library print and electronic material, these resources include personalized research assistance, in-depth technology training, clinics and workshops with leaders in the fields of contemporary music and the performing arts, and more.

-Berklee’s SGL (a.k.a. “the Getz”) is home to a collection of print and electronic publications, including many music scores, audio and video recordings, major online academic research databases and collections, scholarly journals, popular press periodicals, archives, and more.
+Berklee’s SGL is home to a collection of print and electronic publications, including many music scores, audio and video recordings, major online academic research databases and collections, scholarly journals, popular press periodicals, archives, and more.

 The AAL at Boston Conservatory at Berklee offers access to information in the areas of dance, music, theater, and liberal arts.
 This includes collected editions of composers’ works, plays and scripts, scores, recordings, electronic databases, periodicals, and more.

 Located on the first floor of the library at 150 Massachusetts Avenue, the CTC is open to all College and Conservatory students, regardless of major or field of study.
-The CTC provides workstations along with a catalog of hardware available for circulation.
-The CTC assists students with technical questions and facilitates collaboration and experimentation.
+The CTC provides workstations along with a catalog of hardware available for circulation, and assists students with technical questions and facilitates collaboration and experimentation.